mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 ![Set User Password](/assets/images/posts/2020-08-25-keycloak-authz-set-user-pass.png)

 This is enough for user to be able to authenticate.
 Create the other two users as well.
-We will later assign these three users the 'producer', 'consumer', and 'admin' roles.
+We will later assign these three users the roles.

 ## Enabling the 'keycloak' authorization in Strimzi